-All learning materials needed for this course are presented online right here.
+All of the materials needed for this course are presented online.
 In order to access the online assessment materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Outreach Helpdesk.

 Class Participation Surveys ("StudentsSpeak") (10 points)

 There are twelve surveys.
 You get one point for each survey you complete up to a maximum of 10 points.
 (So if you complete 9 surveys you get 9 points; completing 10 surveys gets you 10 points, but completing 11 or 12 surveys gets you only 10 points—we let you skip 2 of the 12 surveys if you wish.)

 Surveys are a useful tool for getting feedback from you about the main ideas presented each week.
 I will integrate what I learn from them each week into my weekly posts.
 Please take these surveys seriously and contribute to them meaningfully.